-One of the main aims of the 3rd Phase of DIP is to have a more consolidated Local Economic Development (LED) policy.
-However, the role of the central government in this field should be one of facilitation and policy guidance.
+One of the main aims of the 3rd Phase of DIP is to have a more consolidated Local Economic Development (LED) policy framework.
+However, the role of the central and local governments in this field should be one of facilitation and creating an enabling environment.